Legal Considerations For Investing in a Friend or Family Business

 With equity you will do very well if the business is successful, but cashing out requires finding a buyer for your equity stake.
 With a debt position, you only get your principal and interest payments and the business owner can pay off the loan themselves, if they have the capital.

 Sometimes business owners can get in over their heads with too many debt investments from friend and family members and the cash flow from the business just isn’t available to service the debt requirements.
-In that case they might seek the answer to “is debt consolidation a good idea?”
+In that case they might ask is debt consolidation a good idea?
 And it of course the answer depends on the specifics of their business arrangement and how much debt they need to consolidate.

 Another option that is the best of both worlds from an investor’s standpoint is a convertible note, which represents a loan that later transforms into equity for the company you are investing it.
 You get both the downside protection and upside potential.